bigbridge-nl/product-import/doc/design-considerations.md

 ### Maximum query size

 This library creates long queries.
 This reduces the overhead of query transportation, interpretation and execution.

-Each query must not exceed 16 MB, a standard MySQL maximum query size.
+Each query must not exceed the "max_allowed_packet" settings of MySQL client and server since this is the maximum size of a query.
+Crossing it can kill the server.

-I avoid this limit by batching inserts (and deletes) with batch sizes of 1000.
-Each batch must not exceed 16 MB, so the _average_ insert in a batch must not exceed 16 Kb.
+This setting varies per MySQL version and can be changed in config file.
+The library presumes a minimum size of 1 MB, a very small default available since MySQL 5.5.

+The number of inserts per query ($chunkSize) is determined by

+$chunkSize = $maxAllowedPacket / $magnitude;

+where $maxAllowedPacket is the MySQL constant (in kB) and $magnitude is the maximum size of each insert (in order of magnitude, as a power of two).
+It must be explicitly specified per query by the developer.

+This allows me to use the allowed packet size efficiently while not straining the developer much (is each insert max 1 kB, 2 kB , or 128 kB?)

 ### Nice to know